-In our VPNhub review team’s opinion, the free option is a solid entry-level VPN and nothing more.
-It’s slow, limited but easy to use.
+In our VPNhub review team’s opinion, the free option is a decent entry-level VPN and nothing more.
+It’s slow and limited, but easy to use.
 Don’t worry about how to use VPNhub, as it’s pretty basic.
 Go for it if you want to find out more about how VPNs work.

-However, if they are thinking about the Premium VPNhub Mac, smartphone and Windows users might want to move on.
-With average speeds, potential security problems, limited features and poor performance with torrents and Netflix, it’s a mediocre option that’s just a little bit too expensive.
+However, those thinking about the Premium VPNhub might want to move on.
+With average speeds, potential security problems, limited features and poor performance with torrents and Netflix, VPNhub is a mediocre option that’s just too expensive.

 Join the conversation

 Have we been too harsh on Pornhub’s VPN contender in this VPNhub review?
 Let us know about your experiences with VPNhub.
-Good or bad, we’d love to read your own review, so leave your comments below.
+Good or bad, long or short, we’d love to read your own review, so please leave your comments below.